-Craven enrolls about 5,200 students in its curriculum (credit) educational programs each year.
-More than 11,000 students are served in the college's Workforce Development programs annually.
-The average age is 29.
-Craven's average class size is 16.
+Craven enrolls about 4,000 students in its curriculum (credit) educational programs each year.
+More than 12,000 students are served in the college's Workforce Development programs annually.

 Craven offers two-year associate degrees, including Associate in Arts, Associate in Fine Arts in Visual Arts, Associate in Fine Arts in Music, Associate in Science, Associate in Applied Science and Associate in General Education.
 The college also offers a number of diploma and certificate options, particularly in its technical programs.
 High school students can enroll in some college-level courses at Craven at no cost.
 Students should consult their high school guidance counselors for more information.